Dakota-C-rgb/head-first-java-cliffsnotes-example/Chapter 2/README.md

 Example:
 You might use the button class for dozens of buttons but each button might have its own color, shape, size, label, etc.
 -------------------------------------------------
-# What are the steps in making your first object?
+# Steps to making your first object
 -------------------------------------------------
 You need two classes.
 One class for the type of object you want to use and one to test your first one.
 The tester class is where you put the main() method.
 The tester class only has one job: try out the methods and variables of your new object class type.